Introduction to Partner Dancing

 Theory.
 Everyone seems to have one, valid or not.

+Dance Instruction and the Psychology of Learning.
 This article will summarize a few principles of learning that seem particularly applicable to social dance instruction and offer a few, common examples of the consequences of their being ignored.

-a summary of what went wrong in the development of the dance curriculum.
+Learning Theory and the Social Ballroom Dance Curriculum a summary of what went wrong in the development of the dance curriculum.

+Pedagogy and the Dance Lesson.
 A brief perspective on the influence, or lack thereof, of principles of learning on the dance lesson.

 Reflections on Teaching.
 A short essay on the role of teaching in our culture.